Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Introduction

-The design of static output-feedback controllers is a conceptually simple and yet theoretically very challenging problem.
-It is also a popular design approach of practical interest due to its straightforward implementation and the fact that, typically, only some (and not all) states of the underlying dynamical system are available for control.
-Moreover, it is well-known that the synthesis of dynamic (fixed-order) output-feedback can also be formulated as a static output-feedback problem based on a suitable augmentation of the underlying system \cite{ElOus97}.
-However, in contrast to, e.g., the design of static state-feedback or dynamic full-order controller, the synthesis of static output-feedback controllers is intrinsically a challenging bilinear matrix inequality (BMI) feasibility problem.
+The design of static output-feedback controllers constitutes a conceptually simple and yet theoretically very challenging problem.
+Such a design is also a popular approach of practical interest due to its straightforward implementation and the fact that, typically, only some (and not all) states of the underlying dynamical system are available for control.
+However, in contrast to, e.g., the design of static state-feedback or dynamic full-order controllers, the synthesis of static output-feedback controllers is intrinsically a challenging bilinear matrix inequality (BMI) feasibility problem.
 Such problems are in general non-convex, non-smooth and NP-hard to solve \cite{TokOez95}.
-The lack of convexity and the typically rather complex optimization landscape challenge even dedicated algorithms as the one, e.g., of \cite{AguApk18}, which tries to solve the underlying optimization directly without relying on matrix inequalities.
-So far there are no techniques available to directly synthesize static controllers by means of convex optimization and heuristic approaches are employed instead, which only yield sufficient conditions for the existence of such controllers.
-Next to providing only sufficient conditions, another downside of such approaches is that they might get stuck in a local minimum of the underlying optimization problem that can be far away from the global minimum of interest.
-Such approaches are nevertheless used and reported to work nicely on various practical examples.
-Two surveys on static output-feedback design presenting several of such approaches are given in \cite{SyrAbd97, SadPea16}.
-Essentially the same difficulties arise for the synthesis of (static) robust output-feedback controllers, which is of tremendous relevance in practice as employed models never match the real system to be controlled; hence, this calls for the design of controllers that are capable to deal with the resulting discrepancies.
+These troublesome properties have led to the development of a multitude of (heuristic) design approaches, which only yield sufficient conditions for the existence of such static controllers.
+Next to providing only sufficient conditions, another downside of these approaches is that they might get stuck in a local minimum of the underlying optimization problem that can be far away from the global minimum of interest.
+Nevertheless, such approaches are employed and reported to work nicely on various practical examples.
+Two detailed surveys on static output-feedback design elaborating on several of such approaches are provided in \cite{SyrAbd97, SadPea16}.

+Similar difficulties arise in the general robust output-feedback controllers synthesis problem.
+Considering this general design problem is of tremendous relevance in practice since any designed controller is required to appropriately deal with the mismatch between the employed model and the real system to be controlled.
+The general strategy in \cite{ZhoDoy96, Sch01a, GreLim95} is to directly include uncertainty descriptions into the considered models.
+Depending on the real system, this often amounts to considering dynamical systems that are simultaneously affected by several uncertainties of different types, such as constant parametric, time-varying parametric, dynamic or nonlinear ones.
+This calls for dedicated design methods with a very high flexibility, similarly as provided by the framework of integral quadratic constraints \cite{MegRan97} (IQCs) for system analysis.
+Unfortunately, most of the currently available methods lack this flexibility or are not very efficient.